mroavi/vim-julia-cell/README.md

 ---------------

 * [tslime\_ipython] - Similar to ipython-cell but with some small differences.
-  For example, tslime\_ipython pastes the whole code that's sent to IPython to the input line, while ipython-cell uses IPython's `%paste -q` command to make the execution less verbose.
+  For example, tslime\_ipython pastes the whole code that's sent to Julia to the input line, while ipython-cell uses Julia's `%paste -q` command to make the execution less verbose.
-* [vim-ipython] - Advanced two-way integration between Vim and IPython.
+* [vim-ipython] - Advanced two-way integration between Vim and Julia.
 I never got it to work as I want, i.e., don't show the code that's executed but show the output from the code, which is why I created this simpler plugin.
 * [vim-tmux-navigator] - Seamless navigation between Vim splits and tmux panes.